Carry Trade Criteria

 Pretty simple, huh?
 Let’s take a real life example of the carry trade in action:

 This is a weekly chart of AUD/JPY.
-Up until recently, the Bank of Japan has maintained a “Zero Interest Rate Policy” (as of September 2010, the interest rate stands at 0.10%).
+Up until recently, the Bank of Japan has maintained a “Zero Interest Rate Policy” (currently, the interest rate stands at 0.10%).

-With the Reserve Bank of Australia touting one of the higher interest rates among the major currencies (currently at 4.50% as of this writing), many traders have flocked to this pair (one of the factors creating a nice little uptrend in the pair).
+With the Reserve Bank of Australia touting one of the higher interest rates among the major currencies (4.50% in the chart example), many traders have flocked to this pair (one of the factors creating a nice little uptrend in the pair).